Lasten-Ernest/TO-DO-LIST/README.md

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome! any thanks should go to Microverse Organisation for this ReadMe template and the students the help they rendered during the development of this webpage.
+Contributions, issues, and feature requests are welcome! any thanks should go to Microverse Organisation for this ReadMe template and the students the help they rendered during the development of this web APP.

 ## Show your support